DmGorokhov/assigment-Bewise/README.md

 poetry shell
 ```
 *Create .env file and set environment variables using file .env.example as example.
-For development purposes you can leave that variables as suggested in example.*
+For development purposes you can leave these variables as suggested in example.*

 Setup app
 ```bash